 Unfortunately, Maureen is not unique.
 Lots of contact centers are staffed by customer service agents who are not adequately trained to handle customers.

 Let’s start with the idea of coaching to improve agent performance.
 For coaching to work, it has to be consistent, frequent, brief, and focused.

 You can borrow some great tips on how coaches shape the performance of a runner.
 Although a track coach works with the runner on each day she trains.; the coach rarely comments on the runner’s overall performance.

 Instead, the coach gives the runner focused feedback on stride, pace, arm swing, or foot strike.
 When the runner tries but fails to do what the coach is suggesting, the coach figures out an alternative to demonstrate what she’s looking for, puts the request aside until the runner is more capable, or asks another athlete to demonstrate the technique.

-So, to ensure agents like Maureen are spotted and coached to improve your customer experience, it makes sense to invest on a reliable Quality Assurance service like Call Criteria.
+So, to ensure agents like Maureen are spotted and coached to improve your customer experience, it makes sense to invest in a reliable Quality Assurance service like Call Criteria.

-Agents like Maureen who don’t understand how to engage with customers end up disappointing customers and giving the call center a 0% ROI.
-Worse yet, Maureen won‘t make a single mistake in a day, instead, she will repeat over and over during the day.
-You might think you are saving costs by cutting back on coaching and quality monitoring, but you simply cannot underestimate the infinite ROI on coaching and quality monitoring.
+Agents like Maureen, who don’t understand how to engage with customers, end up disappointing customers and to give the call center a 0% ROI.
+Worse yet, Maureen won‘t make a single mistake in a day.
+Instead, she will repeat over and over during the day.
+You might think you are saving costs by cutting back on coaching and quality monitoring, but you cannot underestimate the infinite ROI on coaching and quality monitoring.